act-rules/act-rules.github.io/_rules/inline-link-in-paragraph-is-distinguishable-be4d0c.md

 #### Passed Example 1

-This is a link that is a descendant of a paragraph element, and therefore in an inline block of content.
-It uses the default styling of links which underlines them in most browsers, making it a distinguishing style.
+This link, that is a descendant of a paragraph element, uses the default styling of links which underlines them in most browsers, making it a distinguishing style.

 ```html
 <style>